Sean-Michael/hands-on-ml-notes/Part-I-The-Fundamentals-of-Machine-Learning/Ch-3-Classification/NOTES.md

 sgd_clf.fit(X_train, y_train_5)
 ```

+*Answer*: This creates a binary classifier for detecting 5s.
+The first two lines create boolean arrays where `True` indicates the digit is a 5 and `False` for everything else—this converts the multi-class problem (digits 0-9) into a binary classification problem (5 vs not-5).
+The `SGDClassifier` then trains using Stochastic Gradient Descent to find a decision boundary that separates 5s from non-5s.
+The `.fit()` method iterates through the training data, making small weight adjustments to minimize classification error.

 3. How does scikit know to use OVR or OVO like how does it know that there's 10 classes just from this?

 ```python